Choosing the right home care provider

 Also check whether the agency is a member of the United Kingdom Homecare Association (UKHCA), which has a Code of Practice to ensure that high standards of care are provided.

-Make a shortlist of agencies that appear to be able to meet your needs.
+Make a shortlist of agencies that look like they could meet your needs.

 I chose this care agency because it says it has experience of dealing with dementia and one of the key things is consistency.

 5. Contact the agencies on your shortlist

 Arrange to meet with staff, preferably at your home.
 Don’t be afraid to ask questions.
 This is your opportunity to find out what you need to know.
 If you can, ask a family member or friend to join you to help keep track of everything that’s discussed.